TheBlindeFortnite/FModel/README.md

 </p>

 ### License:
 FModel is licensed under [GPL-3](https://github.com/4sval/FModel/blob/dev/LICENSE), and licenses of third-party libraries used are listed [here](https://github.com/4sval/FModel/blob/dev/NOTICE).
+Any and all modifications made to this fork of FModel after 3/27/2025 are subject to the terms under the NOTICE distributed with the software.